sentinel-hub/custom-scripts/sentinel-2/oil-spill-index/README.md

 ![Sentinel-2 Image using OSI](images/2.jpg)

-Decorrelated images of spectral bands 4, 3 and 2 of Sentinel-2 showing the occurrence and spatial distribution of oil spill (images acquired a. before (17 July, 2020), b. and c. during (01 and 06 August, 2020) and c. after (05 September, 2020) the oil spill).
+Decorrelated images of Sentinel-2  spectral bands 4, 3 and 2, showing the occurrence and spatial distribution of an oil spill (images acquired a. before (17 July, 2020), b. and c. during (01 and 06 August, 2020) and c. after (05 September, 2020) the oil spill).

 _Note: Decorrelated images couldn't be converted to a custom script._